 Announcements

-Quw’utsun Sta’lo’ Skweyul (Cowichan River Day) 2025 was a great success!
 We look forward to seeing you Sunday, September 20, 2026, 10-3 at Black Bridge Beach on the sacred ancestral lands of Cowichan Tribes, our co-hosts.
-You can see all the fun from previous years on our River Day page and in our gallery.
+You can find more information on our River Day page and see the fun from previous years in our gallery.

-We’re still meeting (roughly) once a month!
-You can find more details, and notes from previous meetings, on our Meetings page.
+We meet monthly, except August.
+You can find more details and Notes from our Meetings on our Meetings page.

 Who we are